Kitware/CMake/Help/command/ctest_build.rst

 submitted to a dashboard server since the last ctest_start.
 Append semantics are defined by the dashboard server in use.

+The QUIET option suppresses any CTest-specific non-error output that would have been printed to the console otherwise.
+The summary of warnings / errors, as well as the output from the native build tool is unaffected by this option.

 If set, the contents of the variable CTEST_BUILD_FLAGS are passed as additional arguments to the underlying build command.
 This can e.g. be used to trigger a parallel build using the -j option of make.
 See